gtoffoli/commons/README.md

 and tools with OS software, but this is our first attempt at using Git and GitHub.

-Within a few months, we intend to publish documentation useful to get collaboration from others, but at this moment we are still developing design ideas and organizing development work.
+Within a few months, we intend to publish documentation useful to get collaboration from others, but at this moment we are still finalizing the requirements and designing the preliminary software architecture.

-The *production* version of the Platform will run on Linux-Ubuntu, but we want to be able to deploy it and to perform some development also on Windows: thus, we are producing patches and instructions for installing Mayan-EDMS on Windows.
+The *production* version of the Platform runs on Linux-Ubuntu, but we are performing most of development on Windows: using *commons* as a Django *starter project*, we were able to deploy Mayan-EDMS also on Windows.